scionproto/scion/doc/ControlPlanePKI.md

 This comprises all non-object values in the top level of the TRC.

-- __isd__: 16-bit integer.
+- __isd:__ 16-bit integer.
 Unique and immutable ISD identifier.
-- __version__: 64-bit integer.
+- __version:__ 64-bit integer.
 TRC version, starts at 1.
 All TRC updates must increment this by exactly 1 (i.e., no gaps, no repeats).
-- __base_version__: 64-bit integer.
+- __base_version:__ 64-bit integer.
 Version of the base TRC that anchors this TRC chain.
   In a base TRC this is equal to *Version*.
-- __description__: string.
+- __description:__ string.
 Describes the ISD/TRC in human-readable form (possibly in multiple languages).
-- __voting_quorum__: 8-bit integer.
+- __voting_quorum:__ 8-bit integer.
 Defines how many voting ASes from this ISD need to agree to be able to modify the TRC.
-- __format_version__: 8-bit integer.
+- __format_version:__ 8-bit integer.
 Version of the TRC format (currently 1).
-- __grace_period__: 32-bit integer.
+- __grace_period:__ 32-bit integer.
 How long, in seconds, the previous unexpired version of the TRC should still be considered *active*, i.e., `TRC(i)` is still active until the following time has passed (or `TRC(i+2)` has been announced):